felippe-regazio/1post/README.md

 1POST has a cache strategy to process only new and/or modified posts on a new build.
 If want to clean the cache and rebuild all the posts from scratch, just delete the file `/posts/cache.json`.

+## Updating 1Post

+To update 1Post just run `npm install -g 1post`.
+Now go to your blog and run `1post build --force` to rebuild your posts feed with the newer features.
+Obs: You dont need to add --force argument to build new posts from here.

 ## Deploying

 Your blog is a simple collection of static files, just drop its folder on the server and go get a coffee ;)